Apply Now

 Credit Hours Course No. Faculty Credit Hours Course No. Faculty

-3 Source of Obligations I 201 UD 3 Source of Obligations II 206 UD
+3 Source of Obligations I 201 CoL 3 Source of Obligations II 206 CoL

 15 TOTAL HOURS: 15 TOTAL HOURS: